CPIO composition

 11 }

-utility allows compressing cpio archive to gzip on creation.
-Aspose.Zip provides similar functionality with the
+On Unix-like operating systems, the cpio utility allows compressing cpio archive to gzip on creation.
+Aspose.ZIP mirrors this functionality through the

 SaveGzipped method.